clearboy/Book_Fundamentals_of_Internal_Kongfu/README.md

-We are planning to translate some articles from Xie Shifu about interneal Kongfu into English.
+We are planning to translate some articles from Xie Shifu about internal Kongfu into English.

-There are four series of the articles, which were published via WeChat columns.
+There are four series of the articles to translate, which were published via WeChat columns.
 The original author of the Chinese version is Hailong Xie and Heyu Du.

 The translation is a collaborative effort.
-Gitbook is used as the collaboration tools.
+Gitbook is used as the collaboration tool.
 The initial version is setup by Xiaoyu Wang.

 The translators are: